-Where Is the Great Wall? #ad - The eternal Army.
+The eternal Army.
 More than two thousand years ago, with his land under constant attack from nomads, the First Emperor of China came up with a simple solution: build a wall to keep out enemies.

 The River at the Center of the World: A Journey Up the Yangtze, and Back in Chinese TimePicador #ad - Yangtze.
 Chinese Politics.
 China.
 Grosset Dunlap.
 The river at the center of the world: a journey Up the Yangtze, informative, and Back in Chinese Time is travel writing at its best: lively, and thoroughly enchanting.
 Rising in the mountains of the tibetan border, the symbolic heart of China pierces 3, the Yangtze River, 900 miles of rugged country before debouching into the oily swells of the East China Sea.